 With this form of promotion, sellers can set a percentage or dollar amount off which is then represented by a brightly colored flash sticker under the title.

 The contrasting color of the coupon alone is enough to draw a customer’s attention and, given these are still somewhat under-utilized by sellers as a whole, present a great opportunity for improved CTR.

-Amazon boast a Prime membership of over 150million worldwide and perhaps the biggest selling point of the annual subscription is fast shipping.
+Amazon boasts a Prime membership of over 150 million worldwide and perhaps the biggest selling point of the annual subscription is fast shipping.